LandmakTechnology/package-management/kubeadm/READme.md

 kubeadm join 172.31.10.12:6443 --token cdm6fo.dhbrxyleqe5suy6e \
         --discovery-token-ca-cert-hash sha256:1fc51686afd16c46102c018acb71ef9537c1226e331840e7d401630b96298e7d
 ```
-## If you have a pre-flight check error when you run "sudo kubeadm init", run this first command
+## Step 7 If you have a pre-flight check error when you run "sudo kubeadm init", run this first command
 modprobe br_netfilter
 ---
 ##What is the Kubernetes Node Not Ready Error?